 - Consultant shall prepare invoices based on the actual hourly rates, up to the maximums for each respective classification approved in the Contract, of the employees (or subconsultants) that performed the Services. - Consultant shall provide documentation in each invoice to itemize all reimbursable actual labor costs and direct non-labor expenses for which Consultant seeks reimbursement, including a breakdown by task of the number of labor hours for each employee, employee names and classifications.
-Include receipts for any items purchased or equipment rentals for the Project that exceed \$100.
 Include copies of all invoices, similarly detailed, from authorized subconsultants. - County will reimburse Consultant for approved travel expenses incurred in accordance with Exhibit B, Section C of the Contract, if County has agreed to reimburse Consultant for travel expenses.
-For travel expense claims include receipts for lodging; rental cars, airfare.